 This handbook is designed to assist Maine attorneys who may be contemplating or actively involved in the closure of an existing law practice.
 While no single document or checklist can address all the possible questions or circumstances that an attorney will encounter in the process of closing his/her practice, this handbook attempts to address the essential responsibilities that will shape the events.
 To this end, the guide begins with a short discussion of the practical matters of closing a practice; then provides a checklist of tasks to follow.
-An appendix includes sample letters to clients for both active and closed files, a sample "Notice of Closure" for publication, and a sample "Receipt" for the transfer of client files to their owners.
+An appendix includes sample letters to clients for both active and closed files, and a sample "Receipt" for the transfer of client files to their owners.
 A second appendix contains the ethics opinions which are referenced.
 Questions may arise for which this handbook provides no answer.
 Readers are encouraged to consult colleagues who may have experience in closing a practice.
-Readers are also invited to contact Bar Counsel at the Maine Board of Overseers of the Bar for advice about specific situations.
-Bar Counsel may be reached by email at board@mebaroverseers.org or by phone at (207) 623-1121.
+Readers are also invited to contact the Ethics Helpline at the Maine Board of Overseers of the Bar for advice about specific situations, at (207) 623-1122.

-This guide does not focus on the situation where a law firm continues to exist notwithstanding the departure of an attorney and clients may choose to continue representation by that firm.
+This guide does not focus on the situation where a law firm continues to exist notwithstanding the departure of an attorney.
 Nor does this guide contemplate the dissolution of a practice upon the death, inexplicable absence, or disability of a client's principal attorney.
-For more information on unexpected practice closures under M. Bar R. 7.3(f), see the Maine Board of Overseers of the Bar's "Handbook for a Receiver of the Law Practice of a Disabled or Missing or Deceased ("DMD") Maine Attorney" available at http://www.mebaroverseers.org.
+For more information on unexpected practice-closures and Receiverships, see M. Bar R. 32 and the Maine Board of Overseers of the Bar's "Handbook for a Receiver of the Law Practice of a Disabled or Missing or Deceased ("DMD") Maine Attorney.".
 Finally, this guide does not address the sale of a law practice, although it may indirectly assist that process.
-If a law practice is being sold; an attorney should carefully examine and abide by the requirements of M. R. Prof. Conduct 1.17.
+If a law practice is being sold; an attorney should carefully examine and abide by the requirements of M. R. Prof. Conduct 1.17A.

-Planning Ahead
+1. Planning Ahead